mvbasov/OMN/app/src/main/assets/md/default/Help_legacy.md

 <a id="enable-jsdebug" />
 #### "Enable JavaScript debug"

 After enable this options JavasScripts's console log and errors messages processed by the application.
-Last string of output placed on [special debug page](/default/JSDebug.html) which can be quickly accessed from page header by button <button onclick="Android.debugButtonCallback()"> D </button>
+Last string of output placed on [special debug page](/default/JSDebug.html) which can be quickly accessed from page header by button <button onclick="Android.debugButtonCallback()"> &#x33d2 </button>
 which apeared in page header automaticaly after enabling this option.

 #### "Actions buttons show/hide"